michaelmcmillan/macchiato/readme.md

 an internet connection.

 ### To-do
+If you want to help out please do a pull request.
+These are some of the things that needs twerking:
 * Improve the user experience
 * Use an xml-lib to create the Soap-requests.
 * Feature: Choose from a set of sounds.